P.F. Chang’s Chicken Lettuce Wraps

 P.F.
 CHANG’S CHICKEN LETTUCE WRAPS

 Crafting these copycat lettuce wraps is a breeze, thanks to a simple yet tantalizing combination of ingredients.
 Ground chicken serves as the hearty base, while a sea of Asian flavors, including hoisin sauce, soy sauce, rice wine vinegar, and Sriracha, infuse the filling with depth and complexity.
-Diced water chestnuts add a delightful crunch, while green onions impart a fresh, aromatic note.
+Diced water chestnuts add a delightful crunch, while green onions bring freshness to every bite.
+The mixture is quickly cooked in a skillet, then spooned into crisp butter lettuce leaves for a refreshing, healthy, low-carb wrap.
+Simple, fast, and highly customizable, this recipe can be enhanced with shredded carrots, bell peppers, or mushrooms, and pairs perfectly with steamed rice, fried rice, Asian slaw, or vegetable stir-fry for a complete and satisfying meal.
+I love to make these for my family for an easy appetizer, lunch, or a quick and satisfying dinner.

 - 1 teaspoon olive oil